lbryio/lbry.com/content/faq/how-to-publish.md

 If you don't have LBRY yet, download it [here](/get).
 You can also publish files up to 4 GB from the web at [Odysee.com](https://odysee.com).
 Please note that Odysee is a separate company.
 For specific help regarding Odysee, [refer to Odysee.com](https://odysee.com/$/help).

+The following photos are still from the Odysee user interface.
+However, the differences between that and the LBRY Desktop interface are minimal.

+[comment]: <> (The above line can be removed once we update the photos to be of the LBRY UI.)

 **IMPORTANT NOTE: Only use appropriate tags when publishing content.
 Tag abuse and follow-for-follow/view-for-view type activity is prohibited and will not be tolerated.**

-**OTHER NOTE: The following photos are still from the Odysee user interface.
-However, the differences between that and the LBRY Desktop interface are minimal.**

 ## How do I publish content?